 What are P-20 Collaboratives?

-P-20 Collaboratives: Systems of support to provide a seamless transition for pre-service candidates as they seek to
+2014 to establish P-20 Collaboratives: Systems of support to provide a seamless transition for pre-service candidates as they seek to

 become professional educators, as well as to provide continued professional learning for practicing educators and leaders.

 How can I get involved?

-Determine the region with which you have partnered with a school system or teacher preparation program and register for the upcoming convening.
-We look forward to working with you!
+Determine the region where you partner with a school system or educator preparation program and register for the upcoming convening.